If the Virtual Keyboard on your iPhone is Missing or not appearing, you can find below the steps to bring back the Missing Keyboard on your device.

 2. Turn Off Bluetooth

-Turn OFF Bluetooth on your iPhone and see if this helps in fixing the problem.
+Turn OFF Bluetooth on your device and see if this helps in fixing the problem.

-After the keyboard appears, you can restart Bluetooth on your iPhone by moving the toggle to ON position.
+After the keyboard appears, you can restart Bluetooth by moving the toggle to ON position.

 3. Hard Reset iPhone